shubhamsharma18/JavascriptProjects/README.md

 JavaScript: Adds the magic!
 The mousemove event listener is used to track the mouse position and move the circle div accordingly.

 Demo 🎥
-Check out the live demo here. (cryptositebyshubham.netlify.app)
+Check out the live demo here. (https://cryptositebyshubham.netlify.app/)